carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

     are the concatenation of the N bits from each composite location part PL, where N is limited to the size of PL.*

-3.  ``DW_OP_deref_size``

-    ``DW_OP_deref_size`` has a single 1-byte unsigned integral constant that represents a byte result size S.

-    It pops one stack entry that must be a location description L.

-    T is the smaller of the generic type size and S scaled by 8 (the byte size).
-    A value V of T bits is retrieved from the location storage specified by L.
-    If V is smaller than the size of the generic type, V is zero-extended to the generic type size.
-V is pushed onto the stack with the generic type.
+    V is pushed on the stack with the type T.

-    The DWARF expression is ill-formed if any bit of the value is retrieved from the undefined location storage, or if the offset of any bit exceeds the size of the location storage specified by L.

     .. note::

-      Truncating the value when S is larger than the generic type matches what GDB does.
-This allows the generic type size to not be a integral byte size.
-It does allow S to be arbitrarily large.
-Should S be restricted to the size of the generic type rounded up to a multiple of 8?
+      This definition makes it an evaluation error if L is a register location description that has less than TS bits remaining in the register storage.
+      Particularly since this proposal extends location descriptions to have a bit offset, it would be odd to define this as performing sign extension based on the type, or be target architecture dependent, as the number of remaining bits could be any number.
+This matches the GDB implementation for ``DW_OP_deref_type``.

+      This proposal defines ``DW_OP_*breg*`` in terms of ``DW_OP_regval_type``.
+      ``DW_OP_regval_type`` is defined in terms of ``DW_OP_regx``, which uses a 0 bit offset, and ``DW_OP_deref_type``.
+Therefore, it requires the register size to be greater or equal to the address size of the address space.
+This matches the GDB implementation for ``DW_OP_*breg*``.

+    The DWARF is ill-formed if D is not in the current compilation unit, D is not a ``DW_TAG_base_type`` debugging information entry, or if TS divided by 8 (the byte size) and rounded up to a whole number is not equal to S.

+    .. note::

+      This definition allows the base type to be a bit size since there seems no reason to restrict it.

+    It is an evaluation error if any bit of the value is retrieved from the undefined location storage or the offset of any bit exceeds the size of the location storage LS specified by any single location description SL of L.

     See :ref:`amdgpu-dwarf-implicit-location-descriptions` for special rules
     concerning implicit location descriptions created by the ``DW_OP_implicit_pointer`` and ``DW_OP_LLVM_implicit_aspace_pointer``
     operations.

-4.  ``DW_OP_deref_type``

-    ``DW_OP_deref_type`` has two operands.
-The first is a 1-byte unsigned integral constant S. The second is an unsigned LEB128 integer that represents the offset of a debugging information entry D in the current compilation unit, that provides the type of the result value.

-    It pops one stack entry that must be a location description L. T is the bit size of the type D. A value V of T bits is retrieved from the location storage specified by L. V is pushed on the stack with the type D.

-    The DWARF is ill-formed if D is not a ``DW_TAG_base_type`` debugging information entry, if T divided by 8 and rounded up to a multiple of 8 (the byte size) is not equal to S, if any bit of the value is retrieved from the undefined location storage, or if the offset of any bit exceeds the size of the location storage specified by L.

-    See :ref:`amdgpu-dwarf-implicit-location-descriptions` for special rules
-    concerning implicit location descriptions created by the ``DW_OP_implicit_pointer`` and ``DW_OP_LLVM_implicit_aspace_pointer``
-    operations.

-    *While the size of the pushed value V can be inferred from the type D definition, it is encoded explicitly into the operation so that the operation can be parsed easily without reference to the* ``.debug_info`` *section.*

-    .. note::

-      It is unclear why the operand S is needed.
-Unlike ``DW_OP_const_type``, the size is not needed for parsing.
-Any evaluation needs to get the base type to record with the value to know its encoding and bit size.

-      This definition allows the base type to be a bit size since there seems no reason to restrict it.

 5.  ``DW_OP_xderef`` *Deprecated*